-Also around the turn of the previous century, the upstart makers of “motor cars” were in need of specialty metals for such parts as gears, valves, connecting rods, axles, and steering knuckles.
+Also around the turn of the 20th century, the upstart manufacturers of “motor cars” were in need of specialty metals for such parts as gears, valves, connecting rods, axles, and steering knuckles.
 Metallurgists at the Carpenter Steel Company developed Chrome-Nickel 5-317 in 1905, a high strength steel with extraordinary toughness that resisted shock and vibration.
-By 1908, the company was producing ten automotive steels.
-That year, those steels helped to propel the Locomobile racer to the Vanderbilt Cup at an average speed of 65.6 mph (105 kph).
+By 1908, the company was producing 10 automotive steels.
+That year, those steels helped to propel the Locomobile racer to the Vanderbilt Cup.

 Carpenter’s foundation of knowledge in these early markets led to materials advances in the energy, medical, industrial and consumer products industries.

 By the 1920s, Carpenter continued its pioneering ways by devoting research to a new realm of specialty metals: stainless steels.
 Carpenter pioneered improvements in this revolutionary new steel.
 In 1928, Carpenter announced a major milestone: the world’s first free-machining straight-chrome stainless, Type 416 (still in use today).
 The company followed with the first chrome-nickel free-machining stainless steel in 1932, known today as Type 303.
 Fabricators were thrilled that the free-machining stainless improved tool life and productivity.
 As a result, the Carpenter name quickly became synonymous with stainless steels.